 - “Flail Eye” Active Phased Array Radar System: Unlike systems carried by most larger naval vessels, radar system is comprised of a single array on top of the main mast.
 This system is smaller, lighter, and requires less power than a system of fixed panels.
 If allowed by the horizon, the system can track out to 175 miles (152 nautical miles / 281.6 km) and can simultaneously track and identify up to 200 targets at one time.
 The system controls missile launched from the long range missile launchers and the system can track and guide each individual missile to an individual target for up to 64 targets.
 If a target is eliminated, missiles are automatically guided to a new target.
 The system can also control missiles launched from other linked vessels as well and can also act as fire control for gun mounts.

-- Radar Defeating Profile & Radar Absorbing Materials: The ship superstructure is designed so that the radar profile of the ship is reduced and the ship is covered with radar absorbing materials.
-Because of this, attempts to detect the ship using radar are made with a -20% penalty to read sensor rolls when attempting to detect this ship.
+- Radar Defeating Profile & Radar Absorbing Materials: The boat superstructure is designed so that the radar profile of the ship is reduced and the vessel is covered with radar absorbing materials.
+Because of this, attempts to detect the boat using radar are made with a -20% penalty to read sensor rolls when attempting to detect this boat and craft will appear to be smaller on radar than it would otherwise.
 Go to General Detection Penalties / Bonuses for more information on penalties and bonuses to use with stealth.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]